phoenixzqy/WorkReport/README.md

 * Cross platform/OS: Linux, MacOS and Windows
 * Open Source

+NOTE: It is so sad that Tray function may NOT work in some linux distros like CentOS, due to those distros don't support that functionality.
+So please DISABLE "Close on Hide" in setting page, otherwise you have to kill the process to close the app on your own!

 ## Workflow

 1. You need to keep this app alive to get Reminders/Alerts work.